s0912758806p/Grapevine/README.md

 - GitHub Issues integration for data storage
 - Giscus integration for comments
 - Fully responsive design for mobile devices
+- Secure GitHub OAuth authentication using Serverless API
+- Deployable to Vercel with Serverless Functions

 ## Setup